m-tse/derp-ninja/readme.txt

-	testAsynchronousReadingAndWriting() //create multiple reader and writer threads, check that they all finish without deadlocks testVeryLargeFiles() //create a very large file, up to the max file size, and check that it works correctly testFormat() //check that passing in format=true will actually format the underlying disk correctly
+	testAsynchronousReadingAndWriting() //create multiple reader and writer threads, check that they all finish without deadlocks testVeryLargeFiles() //create a very large file, up to the max file size, and check that it works correctly testFormat() //check that passing in format=true will actually format the underlying disk correctly testSpaceIsRecycled() //writes files such that their size fills up the entire VDF, then deletes them all.
+Then rewrites all of them again, check that the size of the written files matches the intended size(i.e. write didn't fail prematurely due to not enough space).
+If space is recycled correctly, this should work.

     WriterClient.java
 	thread class that writes a certain number of files to the DFS, then ends and signals to the tester that it completed